esnet/esnet-smartnic-hw/README.md

   OpenNIC shell delivers an FPGA-based NIC shell with 100Gbps Ethernet ports, for use on the AMD (Xilinx) Alveo platform.

+config.mk
+  Sets environment variables for the SmartNIC project.

 paths.mk
-  Sets environment variables for standard pathnames.
+  Describes paths to resources provided by the SmartNIC project.

 README.md
   This README file.